artifacthealth/tsreflect/README.md

 information regarding the differences between the types is desired, any empty array should be passed to the diagnostics parameter.

+Returns: `boolean`

 __Parameters__
 * `target` Type  - The target type.
-* `diagnostics` Array  - Array where diagnostic information regarding the differences between the types is placed.
+* `diagnostics` Diagnostic[]  - Array where diagnostic information regarding the differences between the types is placed.

 #### isSubtypeOf(target, diagnostics)